-- > In the lead-off prompt area, red font represents lead-off, yellow font represent overload. - > When the connection between lead cable and patient/the device is not reliable, and the ECG signal can not correctly transmitted, the device displays lead-off. - In the printed report, lead-off is marked with "", and lead overload is marked with "+".
+- > In the lead-off prompt area, red font represents lead-off, yellow font represent overload. - When the connection between lead cable and patient/the device is not reliable, and the ECG signal can not correctly transmitted, the device displays lead-off.